Safer sleep for babies

 More information and support

-For lots of useful information about safe sleep for babies and SIDS, go to the Lullaby Trust website or call their information line on 0808 802 6869 (Monday-Friday, 10am-5pm).
+The Lullaby Trust has lots of useful information about safe sleep for babies and SIDS.
 They have a series of online videos about safer sleep, which you can watch online for free.
-They also have useful fact sheets about many areas of safer sleep such as temperature, dummies and sleeping position, which you might find useful.
+They also have useful fact sheets about many areas of safer sleep such as sleeping position, which you might find useful.

 Review dates